4.5.1 Doctoral Degrees, Requirements: Policy

 Admission to a doctoral degree program is preliminary to, and distinct from, admission to candidacy.
-Admission to candidacy for the doctoral degree is a judgment by the faculty of the program, department or school of the student’s potential to successfully complete the requirements of the degree program.
-Students are expected to complete department qualifying procedures and apply for candidacy by the end of their second year in the Ph.D. program (see GAP 4.6, Doctoral Degrees: Candidacy).
+Admission to candidacy for the doctoral degree is a judgment by the faculty of the degree program of the student’s potential to successfully complete the requirements of the degree program.
+Students are expected to complete degree program qualifying procedures and apply for candidacy by the end of their second year in the Ph.D. program (see GAP 4.6 Doctoral Degrees, Candidacy).

-Failure to complete the academic requirements, including university, department, and program requirements, including admission to candidacy, within the established time limits may lead to dismissal (see GAP 3.1, Registration, Enrollment and Academic Progress).
+Failure to complete the academic requirements, including university and degree program requirements, including admission to candidacy, within the established time limits may lead to dismissal (see GAP 3.1 Registration, Enrollment, and Academic Progress).

 Passing a university oral examination is a requirement of the Ph.D. and J.S.D. degree.
-See GAP 4.7, Doctoral Degrees: University Oral Examinations and Committees.
+See GAP 4.7 Doctoral Degrees, University Oral Examinations & Committees.

-A number of departments/schools require their students to teach (serving as a Teaching Assistant) or assist a faculty member in research (serving as a Research Assistant) for one or more quarters as part of their doctoral programs.
-Detailed information is included in the department sections of the Stanford Bulletin and in departmental requirements.
+A number of degree programs require their students to teach (serving as a Teaching Assistant) or assist a faculty member in research (serving as a Research Assistant) for one or more quarters as part of their doctoral programs.
+Detailed information is included in the degree program sections of the Stanford Bulletin and in degree program requirements.

-Some departments require a reading knowledge of one or more foreign languages as indicated in department sections of the University Bulletin and in departmental requirements.
+Some degree programs require a reading knowledge of one or more foreign languages as indicated in their respective sections of the university bulletin and in degree program requirements.
 Fulfillment of language requirements must be endorsed by the chair of the major department.

-Students pursuing a Ph.D. may pursue a minor in another department or program to complement their Ph.D. program.
+Students pursuing a Ph.D. may pursue a minor in another degree program to complement their Ph.D. program.
 This option is not available to students who are not pursuing a Ph.D.
-Candidates cannot pursue a minor in their own major department or program.
+Candidates cannot pursue a minor in their own major degree program.
 In rare cases, a Ph.D. student may complete the requirements for more than one minor.

-Only departments that offer a Ph.D. may offer a minor, and those departments are not required to do so.
+Only degree programs that offer a Ph.D. may offer a minor, and those programs are not required to do so.
 Interdisciplinary Ph.D. minors, administered by a designated academic department, may be approved by the Faculty Senate.
 The minor should represent a program of graduate quality and depth, including core requirements and electives or examinations.
-The department offering the minor establishes the core and examination requirements.
-Elective courses are planned by the students in conjunction with their minor and Ph.D. departments.
+The degree program offering the minor establishes the core and examination requirements.
+Elective courses are planned by the students in conjunction with their minor and Ph.D. programs.

-The minimum University requirement for a Ph.D. minor is 20 units of course work at the graduate level (typically courses numbered 200 and above).
-If a minor department chooses to require those pursuing the minor to pass the Ph.D. qualifying or field examinations, the 20-unit minimum can be reduced.
+The minimum university requirement for a Ph.D. minor is 20 units of course work at the graduate level (typically courses numbered 200 and above).
+If a minor program chooses to require those pursuing the minor to pass the Ph.D. qualifying or field examinations, the 20-unit minimum can be reduced.
 All of the course work for a minor must be done at Stanford.

 Units taken for the minor can be counted as part of the overall requirement for the Ph.D. of 135 units of graduate course work done at Stanford.
 Courses used for a minor may not be used also to meet the requirements for a master’s degree.
 In rare cases, a Ph.D. student may complete the requirements for more than one minor.
 In that case, 20 unduplicated units must be completed for each minor.

 An Application for Ph.D.
-Minor outlining a program of study must be approved by the major and minor departments and submitted to the Student Services Center.
+Minor outlining a program of study must be approved by the major and minor degree programs and submitted to the Student Services Center.
 This form is submitted at the time of admission to candidacy or at the appropriate time thereafter.
-This form specifies whether representation from the minor department on the University oral examination committee is required by the minor department.
+This form specifies whether representation from the minor degree program on the university oral examination committee is required by the minor department.